CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 Individual plugin configuration is set in the plugins deployment (eg through ENV variables in docker).
 For example, the required API key for accessing the VirusTotal API can be set in the plugin setting the `VT_API_KEY` environment variable in the container.

+If deploying to Kubernetes, plugins can be configured and deployed through the Assemblyline Helm chart.
+All plugin related fields are stored in the values file under the `uiPlugins` key.
+Additional custom developed lookup plugins should be added to the list under: `uiPlugins.lookup.plugins`.

 ## Included Plugins